 To ensure high standards of teaching and learning in Arts, we implemented a curriculum that is progressive throughout the whole school.

 Art and design is taught as part of a half termly topic, focusing on knowledge and skills stated in the National Curriculum.
-At William Reynolds Primary School, the children have the opportunity to explore and evaluate different creative ideas by developing skills in drawing, painting, printing, collage, textiles, 3D sculpture and digital art.
+The children have the opportunity to explore and evaluate different creative ideas by developing skills in drawing, painting, printing, collage, textiles, 3D sculpture and digital art.
 Children study a range of works by famous artists to develop knowledge of styles this achieve through cross-curricular opportunities in the classroom.
 The children have a sketchbook that follows them through the school to show progression.
 Artwork is displayed and celebrated around school to motivate and inspire others and to celebrate the pupils’ artwork in their class.

 The music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom through the structured music scheme KAPOW as well as the weekly singing assemblies, various performances, a choir and teaching from specialist music teachers who teach individual children.
 The elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom, children learn key aspects of music through cross-curricular links.
 They also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.